-Archbishop Christopher Prowse delivers his keynote address at last year's Archdiocesan Assembly.
+Assembly.
 The matters discussed at the Assembly will continue to be explored in the Archdiocese, particularly in this year's Regional Deanery Assemblies.
-PHOTO: LOUI SESELJA Family Life':

-• The invitation will be for people to gather in their Deaneries for a period of listening; • Encouraging each other in the area of mercifully supporting marriage and family life.
-Emphasis will be given to:
+PHOTO: LOUI SESELJA Family Life'; • The invitation will be for people to gather in their Deaneries for a period of listening; • Encouraging each other in the area of mercifully supporting marriage and family life.

-• Revisiting the major in • Revisiting the major insights of our March 2015 Archdiocesan Assembly; ings in your Deaneries during 2016 have already been secured.
-These dates are:

-Monaro Deanery: April 16 Northern Deanery: April 30 Coastal Deanery: June 3-4 Central Deanery: August 12-13 Western Deanery: October 14-15 Western Deanery: October 14-15 The services of our Archdiocesan Office of Evangelisation will be available for your assistance and advice.
-My hope, however, is that the Deaneries themselves will construct a day of reflection that suits the particular needs of your local area.
+Emphasis will be given to: • Revisiting the major insights of our March 2015 Archdiocesan Assembly; ings in your Deaneries during 2016 have already been secured.
+These dates are: Monaro Deanery: April 16 Northern Deanery: April 30 Coastal Deanery: June 3-4 Central Deanery: August 12-13 Western Deanery: October 14-15 The services of our Archdiocesan Office of Evangelisation will be available for your assistance and FEATURE 11 struct a day of reflection that suits the particular needs of your local area.
 I hope to attend personally each gathering.
-With you, I wish to listen carefully and accompany you as the joys and challenges of marriage and family life are shared on a local level.
+With you, I wish to listen carefully and accompany you as advice.
+My hope, however, is that the Deaneries themselves will conthe joys and challenges of marriage and family life are shared on a local level.
 I want to see how the entire Archdiocese can support families in the years ahead.
 It is a pastoral exercise in co-responsibility.
 Let us consecrate these gatherings even now to the Holy Family of Jesus, Mary and Joseph.
 May the love and mercy of the Holy Family of Nazareth lead us forward!
 May I conclude by offering you all this simple prayer for families as we begin this new pastoral initiative.
 Be assured of my encouragement and prayers for you.
-PRAYER FOR FAMILIES Loving and merciful God, We thank you for the gift of marriage and family life.

-We ask your blessing on all families today and always.

-Be with us in our daily life together.
+We thank you for the gift of marriage and We ask your blessing on all families today Be with us in our daily life together.